wgseligman/GramsSim/mac/README.md

 See README.md in the parent directory for more information.

-`run.mac` - shoots 1-MeV gammas along the z-axis, y-axis, and x-axis.
+`run.mac` - shoots 20 1-MeV gammas along the z-axis, y-axis, and x-axis.

 `vis.mac` - setup for interactive display.
+Particles are aimed along the negative z-direction randomly across the top face of the inner detector.

+`vis-sphere.mac` - another interactive display.
+The particles are generated on the surface of an imaginary sphere surrounding the detector (the 'sky') and are focused on the center of the TPC.

 `debug-geom.mac` - run Geant4's geometry validation (takes a long time!)